 Rudina Qosja has introduced to cake lovers in Prishtina a taste of Paris and New York since 2017.
 But, with the new reality imposed by the pandemic, “Rudi’s Cake Factory” turned to digital solutions to compensate for the losses caused.

-She is currently developing a modern website via a subsidized scheme implemented by KIESA with funding from the Austrian Development Agency (ADA).
+She is currently developing a modern website via Digital Empowerment Initiative (DEI), a subsidized scheme financed by KIESA that support digital transformation of Kosovo companies.
+DEI is supported by ACCESS program with funding from the Austrian Development Cooperation.
 It will enable “Rudi’s” to present her work to domestic and international markets, enable customers to order sweets with ingredients of their choice, and most importantly to be able to make payment orders online.

 “I am convinced that digital communication and e-commerce is being embraced by the society,” says Rudina from her working area that combines artisanal production and catering.